Zalarian/Nim/doc/tut2.rst

 Mutually recursive types
 ------------------------

-Objects, tuples and references can model quite complex data structures which depend on each other; they are *mutually recursive*.
+Objects, tuples, and references can model quite complex data structures which depend on each other; they are *mutually recursive*.
 In Nim these types can only be declared within a single type section.
 (Anything else would require arbitrary symbol lookahead which slows down compilation.)